EllisonKing/taylor_gaussian/README.md

 ### 2. Erratum

-In Table 1 (evaluated on the N3DV Dataset) of the first arXiv version, the experimental results of our method were affected due to a polluted training dataset.
-Specifically, we later discovered that a critical parameter was incorrectly set, eval was mistakenly set to False, which led to inaccurate values for the PSNR, SSIM, and LPIPS metrics in testing.
+The experimental results on N3DV Dataset shown in Table 1 of our [first arXiv paper](https://arxiv.org/pdf/2412.04282v1) are erroneous due to our oversight in setting eval=false during training.
+This oversight resulted in the test images being unintentionally exposed during training.
+We have since fixed the bug and the correct results are shown in Table 1 of our [latest arXiv paper](https://arxiv.org/abs/2412.04282v2).
 If you are using the same code for testing, please ensure that the correct setting is used.
 For detailed experimental logs, please refer [here](experimental_logs/arxiv_logs.txt).